omofoxx/omofoxx/README.md

 I go by $\text{\color{#ff8da1}Omo}$ or $\text{\color{#ff8da1}Atlas.}$

 Pt addict!
 Usually online, more afk than not.
 If I randomly disappear for an extended period of time, I might've lost connection.
 Sorry if I don't respond to a whisper, I'm often busy irl.
-Please be patient if my responses are slow, I get nervous easily. ^^'
+Please be patient if my responses are slow, I get nervous easily.
+I am sometimes unorganized when writing (probably shows here) ^^'

 I like to give pearls/clovers to really awesome people. :3